 Materials and fabrics produced using verifiable organic standards are always preferable for the consumer and the environment.
 This also means a traceable supply chain so we know exactly where they come from.

 Chemical use is a big issue concerning mattresses, so production methods that account for this are crucial.
 Certifications like OEKO-TEX® 100, the Environmental Working Group (EWG) certification, and the EU Ecolabel indicate that brands avoid harmful chemicals and dyes.

 It’s also super important that workers are ensured a fair wage and safe working conditions.
 The Fair Trade certification is exemplary, providing ethical labor standards and sustainable sourcing practices.

 3. What's the brand's corporate responsibility all about?

 Brands that provide sustainable shipping, carbon offsets, employee programs, regenerative agriculture, and other initiatives that benefit the planet and the communities they work in are also at the top of my list.

 So I always look for products made by companies who go above and beyond in this area; to reduce their impact on the planet, and contribute to a better world for everyone.

 Final Thoughts on non toxic mattresses

-Getting a better night’s sleep might be a little tricky sometimes, but these brands have got your back when it comes to reaching for a safer mattress.
-No need to worry about any harmful chemicals, unsustainable materials or labour standards here!
+Getting a better night’s sleep might be a little tricky sometimes, but these brands have your back when reaching for a safer mattress.
+There is no need to worry about harmful chemicals, unsustainable materials, or labor standards here!

-You can also find some great sustainable bedding brands, eco-friendly comforters, yummy organic pillows or maybe some eco-friendly sex toys, lubricants and condoms?
+You can also find tremendous sustainable bedding brands, eco-friendly comforters, yummy organic pillows, or maybe some eco-friendly sex toys, lubricants, and condoms.
 Who said sustainable living had to be no fun?